-To become familiar with research that describes changes in the societal definitions of childhood and childrens place in society.
+To become familiar with changes in the societal definitions of childhood and childrens place in society.

 To become aware of the methodological issues associated with research about children and childhood that puts their own perspectives at center stage.

-To acquire in-depth knowledge about the social, emotional, and economic circumstances of childrens lives today and to learn how to find valid and reliable statistical information about children and childhood on an aggregate level.
+To acquire knowledge about the social, emotional, and economic circumstances of childrens lives today and to find valid and reliable statistical information about children and childhood on an aggregate level.

 To understand more fully the differences between sociological and psychological perspectives on children and childhood.